LocalCrag/LocalCragBackup/README.md

 ## Usage

-To run the backup script, use the following command:
+To run the backup script, use the following command (expects to be run from the root directory of the LocalCragBackup repository, replace `$(pwd)` with the path to your LocalCragBackup directory if needed):

    ```bash
    docker run --rm -v $(pwd)/backups:/app/backups -v $(pwd)/config.yml:/app/config.yml ghcr.io/localcrag/localcrag-backup:latest